aernesto/IndieK/docs/roadmap.md

 # Immediate development goals
 ## 1. Port existing code to Python

 **Why python?**
-We want a GUI
+- We want a GUI
-We will use machine learning algorithms in the future, and computations on graphs
+- We will use machine learning algorithms in the future, and computations on graphs

 One aspect of this migration involves reproducing the existing CLI with pure Python / SQL code.
 A good source of inspiration is [this tutorial](https://stormpath.com/blog/building-simple-cli-interfaces-in-python).

-Two important points about the upcoming version of IndieK (v0.2.0) are described below.

 **Enhance architecture**
 Make use of Object Oriented (OO) capabilities of Python.

-**Object / Classes**:
+Below is a sketch of some objects and methods.

+**Classes**:

-- Item
+*Class name:* Item

 *Attributes:* (The list below is merely reporting the info contained in the SQL DB)
   - ItemID
   - Created
   - LastModifDate